-My trip to Florida earlier this month for the #PCBeachBucketList challenge was full of a lot of firsts: first time diving in the Gulf, first time taking a helicopter ride and first time doing SUP Yoga.
+My trip to PCB earlier this month was full of a lot of firsts: first time diving in the Gulf, first time taking a helicopter ride and first time doing SUP yoga.

 On social media, people seemed shocked that I’d never been in a helicopter before, which beckons the question: What do you people do exactly where helicopter rides are a part of your everyday life?
 Truth be told, because my biggest fear in life (uh, after great white sharks) is small, confined spaces, I’d never really cared to try it before.
 And then I got the opportunity to do so—and with friends at that—and I shoved any intimidation I had to the back of my mind.